howtographql/howtographql/src/pages/tutorials/graphql/basics/2-graphql-basics.md

 }
 ```

 After a client sent this subscription to a server, a connection is opened between them.
-Then, whenever a new mutation is performed that creates a new `Person`, the server sends the information about this user over to the client:
+Then, whenever a new mutation is performed that creates a new `Person`, the server sends the information about this person over to the client:

 ```graphql(nocopy)
 {